 15. Are members of the Christian Right anti-Semitic?

 -Timothy LaHaye and Jerry Jenkins’s popular Left Behind series of Christian apocalyptic thrillers “provide the graphic details of raw mayhem and cruelty that God will unleash on all nonbelievers when Christ returns and raptures Christians into heaven.
-Astonishingly, the novels are among the best-selling books in America with more than 62 million in print….LaHaye [a Southern Baptist minister] has helped found and lead numerous right-wing groups, including the Council for National Policy, and he is…one of the dominionists’ most powerful propagandists.”
-(Hedges, 183-5.)
+Astonishingly, the novels are among the best-selling books in America with more than 62 million in print….LaHaye [a Southern Baptist minister who died in 2016] helped found and lead numerous right-wing groups, including the Council for National Policy, and he” was an influential dominionist.
+(Hedges, 183-5)

 16. Who said the following at a major meeting of religious conservatives in 1980?
 “It is interesting at great political rallies how you have a Protestant to pray, a Catholic to pray, and then you have a Jew to pray.
 With all due respect to those dear people, my friends, God Almighty does not hear the prayer of a Jew….How in the world can God hear the prayer of a man who says that Jesus Christ is not the Messiah?
 It’s blasphemous.”

 -Bailey Smith, President of the Southern Baptist Convention (1981-2), made the above statement. (“[Jerry] Falwell attempted to do damage control by arguing that God hears the prayers of all ‘redeemed’ Jews, which was what Smith had meant when he said that prayers must be offered in the name of Jesus to be acceptable.”)
 (Williams, 190)